lcbrq/magento2-LCB_OmnibusDirective/README.md

 ## OmnibusDirective addon for Magento 2

-### Version `1.0.3`
+### Version `1.1.0`

 Made in hurry as we were not able to find extension that respects both special and catalog price rules

-At the moment only method to update historical prices is running the command in CLI
+At the moment the best method to update historical prices is running the command in CLI

 ```bin/magento lcb:omnibus:parse:catalog```